verrazzano/docs/content/en/docs/setup/backup/rancherbackup.md

   resourceSetName: rancher-resource-set
 ```

-Once a Backup custom resource is created, the `rancher-backup` operator calls the kube-apiserver to get the resources predefined with `rancher-backup` crds.
+Once a Backup custom resource is created, the `rancher-backup` operator calls the kube-apiserver to get the resources predefined with `rancher-backup` CRDs.

-The operator then creates the backup file in the .tar.gz format and stores it in the location configured in the Backup resource.
+The operator then creates the backup file in the .tar.gz format and stores it in the location configured in the Backup resource in storageLocation field.

 ### Scheduled Backups

-Similar to `Velero` , `rancher-backup` also allows [scheduled backups](https://rancher.com/docs/rancher/v2.5/en/backups/configuration/backup-config/).
+Similar to Velero, rancher-backup also allows [scheduled backups](https://rancher.com/docs/rancher/v2.5/en/backups/configuration/backup-config/).